Central Europe: Corruption

-Infrastructure

-Industrialisation occurred early in Central Europe.
-That caused construction of rail and other types of infrastructure.

 Rail

-Central Europe contains the continent's earliest railway systems, whose greatest expansion was recorded in Austro-Hungarian and German territories between 1860-1870s.
-By the mid-19th century Berlin, Vienna, and Buda/Pest were focal points for network lines connecting industrial areas of Saxony, Silesia, Bohemia, Moravia and Lower Austria with the Baltic (Kiel, Szczecin) and Adriatic (Rijeka, Trieste).
+Central Europe contains the continent's earliest railway systems, whose greatest expansion was recorded in Austrian, Czech, German, Hungarian and Swiss territories between 1860-1870s.
+By the mid-19th century Berlin, Vienna, Zurich, Pest and Prague were focal points for network lines connecting industrial areas of Saxony, Silesia, Bohemia, Moravia and Lower Austria with the Baltic (Kiel, Szczecin) and Adriatic (Rijeka, Trieste).
+By 1913, the combined length of the railway tracks of Austria and Hungary reached 43280 km.
+By 1936, 70% of the Swiss Federal Railway network had undergone electrification.

 Rail infrastructure in Central Europe remains the densest in the world.
-Railway density, with total length of lines operated (km) per 1,000 km2, is the highest in the Czech Republic (198.6), Poland (121.0), Slovenia (108.0), Germany (105.5), Hungary (98.7), Serbia (87.3), Slovakia (73.9) and Croatia (72.5). when compared with most of Europe and the rest of the world.
+Railway density as of 2022, with total length of lines operated (km) per 1,000 km2, from highest to lowest is Switzerland (129.2), the Czech Republic (120.7), Germany (108.8), Hungary (85.0), Slovakia (74.0), Austria (66.5), Poland (61.9), Slovenia (59.6), Serbia (49.2), Croatia (46.3) and Lithuania (29.4).

 River transport and canals

 Before the first railroads appeared in the 1840s, river transport constituted the main means of communication and trade.
-Earliest canals included Plauen Canal (1745), Finow Canal, and also Bega Canal (1710) which connected Timișoara to Novi Sad and Belgrade via Danube.
-The most significant achievement in this regard was the facilitation of navigability on Danube from the Black sea to Ulm in the 19th century.
+Earliest canals included Plauen Canal (1745), Finow Canal, and also Bega Canal (1710) which connected Timișoara to Novi Sad and Belgrade via the Danube.
+The most significant achievement in this regard was the facilitation of navigability on the Danube from the Black sea to Ulm in the 19th century.

-The economies of Austria, Croatia, the Czech Republic, Germany, Hungary, Poland, Slovakia, Slovenia and Switzerland tend to demonstrate high complexity.
-Industrialisation reached Central Europe relatively early: the Czech lands by 1797, Luxembourg and Germany by 1860, Poland, Slovakia and Switzerland by 1870, Austria, Croatia, Hungary, Liechtenstein, Romania, Serbia and Slovenia by 1880.
+The economies of Central Europe tend to demonstrate high complexity.
+Industrialisation reached Central Europe relatively early beginning with Germany and the Czech lands near the end of the 18th century.

+The industrialization of the cities of Romania and Serbia started in the interwar period, and did not make significant progress until the post ww2 era.

 Agriculture

 Central European countries are some of the most significant food producers in the world.
-Germany is the world's largest hops producer with 34.27% share in 2010, third producer of rye and barley, 5th rapeseed producer, sixth largest milk producer, and fifth largest potato producer.
-Poland is the world's largest triticale producer, second largest producer of raspberries, currants, third largest of rye, the fifth apple and buckwheat producer, and seventh largest producer of potatoes.
-Czech Republic is world's fourth largest hops producer and 8th producer of triticale.
-Hungary is world's fifth hops and seventh largest triticale producer.
-Serbia is world's second largest producer of plums and second largest of raspberries.
-Slovenia is world's sixth hops producer.
+Germany is the world's largest hops producer with 34.27% share in 2010, Slovenia is one of the world's leading producers of honey.
+Serbia is the world's 2nd largest producer of plums and 2nd largest producer of raspberries.